-The South Australian Government has also regulated the COVID-19 Emergency Response (Commercial Leases) Regulations 2020 under the Act.
+The South Australian Government has also regulated the COVID-19 Emergency Response (Commercial Leases) Regulations 2020 under the Act, which was followed by version two of the regulations dated 15 May 2020.

 The Regulation discusses Commercial Leases and financial hardship wherein financial hardship is as a result of the COVID-19 Pandemic if the lessee is eligible for, or receiving, a JobKeeper payment in respect of the business of the lessee in their capacity as an employer on their own behalf.